-For individuals who commenced but did not complete the vaccination course, it is reasonable to complete their HPV vaccination course.
+For individuals who commenced but did not complete the vaccination course, it is reasonable to complete their HPV vaccination course with Gardasil® or Gardasil® 9.
 Vaccination of individuals who have attained 25 years of age will not attract a payment.